siyer32/DC_PYTHON/README.md

+# DC_PYTHON
-# DC_PYTHON - Talk Oct 22, 2019 - Understanding date and time in Pythonto model time series data
+Talk Oct 22, 2019 - Understanding date and time in Python to model time series data